gscanlon21/a-feast-a-day/README.md

 - Customize how long you want to see exercises before they refresh.
 - Customize how much each muscle is being strengthened.
 Workouts are automatically adjusted to remove muscle imbalances.
 - Customize how often you want to deload.
 Built-in deload weeks automatically adjust your workout to prevent overtraining.
-- Optional health and fitness tips.
+- Optional health and cooking tips.
 - Optional mobility workouts on rest days.
 - Optional sports, injury prevention, and rehabilitation exercises.